Tempest6461/juicybot-docs/index.md

 ---

-If you have any questions, feel free to contact the developer at: `@YourDiscordTagHere`
+If you have any questions, feel free to contact the developer via Discord at: `@nwotempest`